Partner visas in Australia explained

 Not sure which visa suits you?

 Try one of these.
-Get information tailored to your relationship.
+Get information tailored to your situation

 Partner Visa FAQs

 A partner visa is an Australian immigration visa that allows people to live, work, and study in Australia based on their relationship with an Australian citizen, permanent resident, or eligible New Zealand citizen.
 There are several types of partner visas available, including temporary visas and permanent residence visas.
-The specific visa you can apply for depends on your circumstances and relationship status.
+The specific visa a person can apply for depends on their circumstances and relationship status.

-A partner visa generally involves two stages: first, your sponsoring partner must be assessed and approved as your sponsor, and second, your application is assessed to determine whether you meet the visa requirements.
-You must demonstrate a genuine and continuing relationship with your sponsor.
+A partner visa generally involves two stages, which include the sponsoring partner being assessed and approved as a sponsor, and the application being assessed to determine whether the visa requirements are met.
+Applicants generally must demonstrate a genuine and continuing relationship with their sponsor.
 The process can take several months to complete and involves documentation, interviews, and health and character checks.

-Whether you can apply for a partner visa depends on several factors, including your relationship status, your partner's eligibility to sponsor you, and whether you meet character and health requirements.
-Generally, you must be in a genuine relationship with an eligible sponsor.
-To understand your specific eligibility, it is best to speak with a licensed migration lawyer who can assess your circumstances.
+Whether a person can apply for a partner visa depends on several factors, including relationship status, the partner's eligibility to sponsor, and whether character and health requirements are met.
+Generally, an applicant must be in a genuine relationship with an eligible sponsor.
+Individual eligibility depends on the circumstances, and people often consult a licensed migration lawyer who can assess their situation.